LisaGay Hamilton: Career

 Early on, Hamilton set her sights on classical theater.
 In one of her first notable roles, she played opposite Kevin Kline in Measure for Measure in the New York Shakespeare Festival.
 Hamilton's performances in Much Ado About Nothing, Tartuffe, Reckless, Family of Mann, and Two Gentlemen of Verona, earned her a reputation as a serious dramatic actor.
 In 1995–96, her portrayal of a young, aspiring South African singer in Athol Fugard's Valley Song garnered an Obie Award, the Clarence Derwent Award, the Ovation nomination for best actress, and a Drama Desk nomination.
-More recently, Hamilton earned critical acclaim, her second Obie, and a Lucille Lortel Award nomination for her role as Suzanne Alexander in Adrienne Kennedy's, The Ohio State Murders.
+More recently, Hamilton earned critical acclaim, her second Obie, and a Lucille Lortel Award nomination for her role as Suzanne Alexander in Adrienne Kennedy's The Ohio State Murders.

 Hamilton appeared in over two dozen films, including The Truth About Charlie and Beloved for director Jonathan Demme, Clint Eastwood's True Crime, the independent films; Palookaville, Drunks, Showtime's A House Divided, and as Ophelia in director Campbell Scott's film version of Hamlet.
 She has worked on several projects with director Rodrigo García, notably his films Ten Tiny Love Stories, Nine Lives, and Mother and Child.
 Honeydripper directed by John Sayles and The Soloist, directed by Joe Wright.

 Hamilton won a Peabody Award in 2005 for creating and directing the 2003 documentary film Beah: A Black Woman Speaks.
 The film tells the story of pioneering black actress Beah Richards, who had broken ground for African-American actresses.
 The two women had met on the set of Beloved (1998).
 Over the next two years, Hamilton made a record of more than 70 hours of their conversations.
 Hamilton's film explored Richards' political activism as well as her poetry.
 The film won the Grand Jury Prize at the AFI Film Festival.
 After Richards died in 2000, Hamilton collaborated with illustrator R. Gregory Christie to turn one of her poems into a children's book.
 Keep Climbing Girls was published by Simon and Schuster in 2006.

 Hamilton played the role of Melissa in Men of a Certain Age, an hour-long comedy-drama television series starring Ray Romano, Andre Braugher, and Scott Bakula that ran from 2009 to 2011.

-In the fall of 2010, Hamilton took a faculty position in the School of Theater for the California Institute of the Arts.
+In the fall of 2010, Hamilton took a faculty position at the School of Theater for the California Institute of the Arts, where she teaches in the Acting Program.